 Potential for Misinterpretation

 A high turnover ratio might indicate that inventory levels are too low, which could lead to insufficient inventory, stockouts, and lost sales.
 On the other hand, a meager ratio might suggest overstocking, but it could also be due to slow-moving inventory that could be cleared with promotional strategies.
-There’s no way to tell what an optimal inventory turnover ratio is just by looking at a number—the proper inventory management software will help you figure these things out.
+There’s no way to tell what an optimal inventory turnover ratio is just by looking at a number—the best inventory management software will help you figure these things out.

 Limited Insight into Non-Product Costs